vtex-apps/mega-menu/docs/README.md

 # Mega menu

-##  ⚠️ Maintenance ⚠️
-*Starting June 1st 2023, this application will no longer be maintained by VTEX.*
+> ⚠️ This app is no longer maintained by VTEX.

----

 <!-- DOCS-IGNORE:start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->